 You can access Council documents via the public register.
 It has the contents of or references to official Council documents from 1999 onwards.

 Access to documents

-Regulation No 1049/2001 provides the rules for access to documents.
-Specific rules for the Council are established in Annex II to its rules of procedure.
+Regulation 1049/2001 provides the rules for access to documents.
+Specific rules for the Council are established in annex II to its rules of procedure.
 These rules also apply to European Council documents.

-In line with Regulation No 1049/2001, the Council publishes an annual report on the application of this Regulation.
+In line with regulation 1049/2001, the Council publishes an annual report on the application of this regulation.